bertofurth/Seagate-Central-Utils/README.md

 Instructions for compiling and installing new and updated utilities for the Seagate Central NAS (ARM32 - armv6l) based platform.

-TODO : Move commonly built elements to a common directory

 ### Servers
 * minidlna - Efficient media server replacement for the inbuilt Twonky DLNA.
 * syncthing - Multi platform file synchronisation tool. (go)